OCA/account-invoicing/account_invoice_import/README.rst

 * the *TIN* (i.e. VAT number) is set (the VAT number is used by default when searching the supplier in the Odoo partner database)
 * in the *Accounting* tab, select the *Invoice Import Configuration*.

-For the PDF invoice of your supplier that don't have an embedded XML file, you will have to update the `template file <https://github.com/manuelRiel/invoice2data/blob/master/invoice2data/templates.py>`_ of the invoice2data Python library.
+For the PDF invoice of your supplier that don't have an embedded XML file, you will have to create a `template file <https://github.com/m3nu/invoice2data/blob/master/invoice2data/templates>`_ in YAML format in the invoice2data Python library.
 It is quite easy to do ; if you are familiar with `regexp <https://docs.python.org/2/library/re.html>`_, it should not take more than 10 minutes for each supplier.

 Here are some hints to help you add a template for your supplier:

-* Take Free SAS (keyword = FR 604 219 388 61) as an example.
+* Take `Free SAS template file <https://github.com/m3nu/invoice2data/blob/master/invoice2data/templates/fr/fr.free.adsl-fiber.yml>`_ as an example.
 You will find a sample PDF invoice for this supplier under invoice2data/test/pdfs/2015-07-02-invoice_free_fiber.pdf

 * Try to run the invoice2data library manually on the sample invoice of Free: